 Advanced Demand Forecasting Part 3: Need-to-know’s when considering ADF

-Advanced Demand Forecasting deploys feature engineering to enable organizations to recognize those inter-woven relationships and recommend when and how to properly adjust variables with the greatest impact on demand.
+Advanced Demand Forecasting deploys feature engineering to enable organizations to recognize those inter-woven relationships and recommend when and how to adjust variables with the greatest impact on demand.
 Let’s use an example scenario to show one such inter-woven relationship between features and how reality often presents both internal and external influences.

-These four points apply to any demand forecasting model, really.
-So if you have any black boxes or inefficiencies within your demand models, first check to see if the data you’ve been feeding your models are clean and organized.
-Remember, poor data leads to poor modeling!
-But if your data is fine, then it is likely your current forecasting solution falls short of your business needs and it is time to consider upgrading!
+These four points apply to virtually any demand forecasting model.
+If you have any black boxes or inefficiencies within your demand models, first check to see if the data you’ve been feeding your models are clean and organized.
+Remember, the quality of your data ties directly to the quality of your modeling.